Transitioning to Fee

 - The pace at which advisors choose to transition their books to fee varies widely;

-- The pace at which advisors choose to transition has a meaningful impact on results, not only in terms of asset and revenue growth, but also in terms of the quality of the overall book.
+- The pace at which advisors choose to transition has a meaningful impact on results, not only in terms of growth, but also in terms of the quality of the overall book.

 This report is made possible by PriceMetrix aggregated retail brokerage data representing 3.2 million investors, 500 million transactions, 1 million fee-based accounts, 4 million transactional accounts, and over $900 billion in investment assets.
 PriceMetrix combines its patented process for collecting and classifying data with proprietary measures of revenue, assets, and households to create the most insightful and granular retail wealth management database available today.